An Introduction to ABRP

 A Better Routeplanner (ABRP) is the world's most popular route planner for Electric Vehicles (EVs).
 This is a brief introduction to how you can use it.

 First of all, ABRP is available on many different platforms.
 We have an iOS app, an Android app, and a web page.
-We also have a version you can run directly in a Polestar 2 on the Android Automotive platform.
+We also have a version you can run directly in the Polestar 2 on the Android Automotive platform.
 You can use any of these platforms and if you create an ABRP account, all settings and plans will be kept in sync between your devices.

 Before you start to plan your route you need to click on the blue button to select your vehicle.